 - Stiffened back and legs in the morning

-- Pain radiating from the pelvic area, travelling to the buttocks and legs
+- Pain radiating from the pelvic area, traveling to the buttocks and legs

-You must visit your doctor if the symptoms do not go away after a few days or if the medication does not help to get better.
+You must visit your doctor if the symptoms do not go away after a few days or if the medication does not help you get better.

 How to Diagnose Chronic Back Pain?

-- EMG (electromyography): If there is a problem related to herniated disks, then this test can help to measure the pressure on nerves due to those herniated disks.
+EMG (electromyography): If a problem is related to herniated disks, then this test can help measure the pressure on nerves due to those herniated disks.